tylergneill/Brucheion_tgn/README.md

 In this fork (which focuses on South Asian material in mostly horizontal or landscape layout), the corresponding text appears below the image (as opposed to on the right in the master branch; eventually it should be possible to toggle between the two, such as is already possible with e.g. `Transcription Desk`, compare note on which below).
 This text box has fixed dimensions with a scroll bar, to facilitate maximally close comparison of image and text.
 Text size can be adjusted with the provided buttons.

+Moreover, this text box features accurate line number information in bold on the lefthand side.
+The `cte2cex` sources some of these line numbers from folio identifiers placed manually in the carefully prepared transcripts, and it also augments this transcript information by automatically creating additional such folio identifiers with calculated line numbers at the beginnings of each passage.
+In turn, the present Brucheion fork interprets accordingly.

 Above the image, arrow buttons are provided for moving between adjacent passages as defined by CTS URNs (see above for links to background on this citation architecture).
 To the right of the arrows is a dropdown box with which one can change to other witnesses also extant for the chosen passage.
 One can also simply modify the URL directly.
 In this way, one can move with great speed though multiple dimensions of the philological space.

 Below the text are a number of other features (e.g. metadata) and links to other program modes (e.g., `Transcribe`) not needed for the visualization functionality being described here.

 At the very top of the page are two menus.
 The first, `Tools`, contains links to the other modes, most notably `Multicompare`.
-The second menu, named after the current project, contains a `Log out` link, which will bring one back to the Login screen where a different project can be chosen.
+The second menu, named after the current project, mainly contains a `Log out` link, which will bring one back to the Login screen where a different project can be chosen.

+> Note: The main version of Brucheion places and sizes these top and bottom elements differently.

-For now, under `Tools`, choose `Multicompare` to go to the other of the main two modes.
+To continue the tutorial, now, under `Tools`, choose `Multicompare` to go to the other of the main two visualization modes.

 > Tip: In addition to Brucheion's own navigation buttons and menus, the browser's native forward and back buttons and other browsing history features can be used as normal, provided that one remains logged into the relevant project.